Vice President of the United States: Successor to the U.S. president

 Article II, Section 1, Clause 6 stipulates that the vice president takes over the "powers and duties" of the presidency in the event of a president's removal, death, resignation, or inability.
-Even so, it does not clearly state whether the vice president became the president of the United States or simply acted as president in a case of succession.
+Even so, it did not clearly state whether the vice president became president or simply acted as president in a case of succession.
 Debate records from the 1787 Constitutional Convention, along with various participants' later writings on the subject, show that the framers of the Constitution intended that the vice president would temporarily exercise the powers and duties of the office in the event of a president's death, disability or removal, but not actually become the president of the United States in their own right.